Coalfire-Research/npk/README.md

 ![Image](/readme-content/dashboard-active.png)

-'NPK' is an initialism for the three primary atomic elements in fertilizer (Nitrogen, Phosporus, and Potassium).
+'NPK' is an initialism for the three primary atomic elements in fertilizer (Nitrogen, Phosphorus, and Potassium).
 Add it to your hashes to increase your cred yield!

 ## How it works